Richardweb1/omen-private-bounty-judge/README.md

 ## Ritual / Advanced Note

-The required version uses commit-reveal and works like a normal EVM contract.
+The required version uses commit-reveal.
+It hides answers during the submission phase and works on any EVM chain.

-A more Ritual-native version could keep answers encrypted until the judging step.
-In that design, a Ritual TEE could decrypt the answers privately and send all valid submissions to the LLM in one batch, not one call per answer.
+A Ritual-native version could keep answers encrypted until judging.
+A Ritual TEE could decrypt the answers privately and send all valid submissions to the LLM in one batch.

 ## Reflection

-In a bounty system, the bounty title, reward, deadlines, commitment hashes, and final winner should be public.
+The bounty title, reward, deadlines, commitment hashes, and final winner should be public.
 The real answers should stay hidden during the submission phase so users cannot copy each other.
-A commitment hash can be public because it proves that a user submitted something without showing the answer.
-After the reveal phase, valid answers can be used for judging.
-The smart contract should handle deadlines, valid reveals, access control, and payout rules.
-The AI can help judge the quality of answers based on the rubric.
-A human owner should still finalize the winner, especially if the AI result is unclear or needs review.
+A commitment hash can be public because it proves that a user submitted without showing the answer.
+After the reveal phase, valid answers can be judged.
+The smart contract should handle deadlines, valid reveals, access control, and payout.
+The AI can help judge answer quality based on the rubric.
+The human owner should still finalize the winner if the AI result needs review.